rutgerscompsoc/soc577-hw1/README.md

-# SOC577 Homework 1, Spring 2021
+# SOC577 Homework 1

-Please clone this repository to your computer and open hw1.Rmd using RStudio.
+Please clone this repository to your computer (see course Github wiki for instructions) and open hw1.Rmd using RStudio.
 Follow the instructions in the document to complete and submit the assignment.